I Do (Lisa Loeb song)

 "I Do" is a song written and performed by American singer-songwriter Lisa Loeb.
-Released on October 14, 1997, as the lead single from her second album, Firecracker (1997), "I Do" peaked at number 17 on the US Billboard Hot 100, becoming Loeb's second-highest-charting single after her number-one debut single, "Stay (I Missed You)".
+Released on October 14, 1997, as the lead single from her second album, Firecracker (1997), the song peaked at number 17 on the US Billboard Hot 100, becoming Loeb's second-highest-charting single, after her number-one debut single, "Stay (I Missed You)".
 In Canada, "I Do" gave Loeb her second number-one hit, after "Stay".
 "I Do" was her last top-20 hit in both countries.

 Lyrics and composition

 On the surface, the song seems to be about "the realization that a person isn't right for you, that the relationship has gone bad".
 However, the real intention of the song is different according to the liner notes for The Very Best of Lisa Loeb: "We were almost finished recording the album, Firecracker, and the record company told us that we still needed a single.
 I decided to write a song that sounded like a song about a relationship but was actually about the record company not 'hearing' a single on the record already.
 You can hear it in the lyrics, 'You can't hear it, but I do.'
 The song ended up being an expression of strength and power even when someone's not treating you right."